dansholds/grapple-comps-min/content/posts/15085-compnet-austin-winter-championship-2024.md

 Late Registration $109.00 (USD) until SUNDAY, FEBRUARY 11TH, 2024.

-Spectator Fee: $10.00 (USD) online - UNTIL SUNDAY, FEBRUARY 11TH and at the door on event day for $15.
+Spectator Fee- $10.00 (USD) online - UNTIL SUNDAY, FEBRUARY 11TH and at the door on event day for $15.
 Registrations for athletes under 16 years old include one complimentary spectator ticket.

 IMPORTANT DATES

-Here are some important dates to help you prepare for competition:
+Here are some important dates to help you prepare for competition-